Thursday, November 15, 2007

 “Go on, Arnold,” she said, waving the spoon.

-She didn’t have to tell me one more time.
-I refilled my glass, went on in and just caught the beginning of a Popeye cartoon, one of the good ones, with Bluto.
+She didn’t have to tell me again.
+I topped off my glass, went on out through the dining room and into the living room and just caught the beginning of a Popeye cartoon, one of the good ones, with Bluto.

 (Click here for our next thrilling chapter.
 Kindly go to the right hand column of this page to find links to other episodes of Arnold Schnabel’s Railroad Train to Heaven, and to many of his brilliant poems.)